Great Marin County Hikes – Rodeo Lagoon to Point Bonita Lighthouse

 Take in lagoon, dune, and ocean views en route to 19th-century lighthouse.

-Any day of the week you can enjoy most of the 4.5-mile round-trip stroll from Rodeo Lagoon to Point Bonita Lighthouse.
-To reach the pièce de résistance, though, the Point Bonita Lighthouse, schedule this walk on from Thursday through Monday, when the tunnel to the lighthouse is open.
-Note: In August 2024, the lighthouse was closed “until further notice” for repairs to the suspension bridge that leads to the historic structure.
-The tunnel and trail to the bridge remain open, so this remains a worthwhile hike.
+Any day of the week, you can enjoy most of the 4.5-mile round-trip stroll from Rodeo Lagoon to Point Bonita Lighthouse.
+To reach the pièce de résistance, though, the Point Bonita Lighthouse, schedule this walk from Thursday through Monday, when the tunnel to the lighthouse is open (12:30–3:30 pm).
+Note: In August 2024, the lighthouse was closed “until further notice” for repairs to the suspension bridge that leads to the historic structure, but this remains a worthwhile hike for its views.

 Rodeo Lagoon and Beach

-Begin on the Rodeo Lagoon Trail Loop at the Marin Headlands Visitor Center (pick up the trail at the west end of the visitor center’s parking lot, to the right of the restrooms) and walk west toward Rodeo Beach.
+Begin on the Rodeo Lagoon Trail Loop near the Fort Barry chapel (often on map apps as the Marin Headlands Visitor Center, though it no longer serves this function).
+Pick up the trail at the west end of the parking lot, to the right of the restrooms, and walk west toward Rodeo Beach.
 The path deposits you at the beach; continue toward the ocean another 200 feet to an unmarked trail that leads south (left) up a dune dense with iceplant and rich with Pacific and lagoon views.

 Off to War

-After a visit to lighthouse or the tunnel entrance, backtrack to the decaying but atmospheric Battery Mendel, just off Field Road north of the Point Bonita parking lot.
+After a visit to the lighthouse or the tunnel entrance, backtrack to the decaying but atmospheric Battery Mendell, just off Field Road north of the Point Bonita parking lot.
 The views from atop the battery are great.
-Follow Field Road past the Historic Nike Missile Site back to the visitor center.
+Follow Field Road past the Historic Nike Missile Site back to the chapel lot.

-Fascinating tours of the missile site, part of the U.S. missile defense system during the Cold War, take place on Saturday afternoon from 12:30 to 3:30.
-Confirm at the visitor center (or call 415-331-1540) that tours are taking place; weather or other issues can cause last-minute closures.
+Fascinating docent-led tours of the missile site, part of the U.S. missile defense system during the Cold War, take place on Thursdays, Fridays, and Saturdays at 12:15, 1:15, and 2:15 pm.
+Unless your group is larger than ten people, you don’t need a reservation.
+Call 415-331-1540 to confirm that tours are taking place; weather or other issues can cause last-minute closures.

 Rodeo Lagoon to Point Bonita Lighthouse Details